caiusb/website/src/pages/blog/2025-12-31-self-hosted-postgres/index.md

 # Introduction

 I would like to selfhost a few services, and they require persistence, in the form of a PostgreSQL database.
-Since my Kubernetes cluster runs on 4 Raspberry Pi 4, each with an SD card for disk, it's only a matter of time until one them gets corrupted.
+Since my Kubernetes cluster runs on 4 Raspberry Pi 4, each with an SD card for disk, it's only a matter of time until one of them gets corrupted.
 To avoid the innevitable and predictable data loss, I'll need automated backups, idealy with Point-In-Time Recovery (PITR).

 If I'm going to reinvent the wheel, why not go for the whole wheel?